-WECC Stand Together events are aimed to bring our members together and provide a voice for those negatively impacted by irresponsible energy development.
+WECC Stand Together events are aimed at bringing our members together to explore specific topics, risks and impacts of irresponsible energy development.

-If you would like to learn more about our upcoming events please view them below or email email@example.com for details.
+If you would like to learn more about our upcoming events please view them below or email us at firstname.lastname@example.org for details.